rougier/from-python-to-numpy/book/problem-vectorization.rst

    1000 loops, best of 3: 3.97208e-06 sec per loop

-We have indeed reformulated our problem, taking advantage of the fact that :math:`\sum_{ij}{X_i}{Y_j} = \sum_{i}X_i \sum_{j}Y_j$`

-What we've learned from this simple example is that there is two kinds of vectorization, the code vectorization and the problem vectorization.
+We have indeed reformulated our problem, taking advantage of the fact that :math:`\sum_{ij}{X_i}{Y_j} = \sum_{i}X_i \sum_{j}Y_j$` and we've learned in the meantime that there are two kinds of vectorization: code vectorization and the problem vectorization.
 The latter is the most difficult but the most important because this is where you can expect huge gains in speed.
 In this simple example, we gain a factor 150 with code vectorization but we gained a factor 70000 with problem vectorization, just by writing our problem differently (even though you cannot expect such huge speedup in all situation.).
 However, code vectorization remains an important factor and if we rewrite the last solution the Python way, the gain is good but not as much as in the Numpy version:

 .. code:: python